Sabari1003/person-tracking-yolov8/README.md

-Person Tracking using YOLOv8
+Real-Time Object Tracking using YOLOv8

 📌 Overview
 This project implements a real-time object tracking system using YOLOv8 and OpenCV.
-It detects and tracks objects in a video by assigning unique IDs.
+The system detects and tracks objects in a video by assigning unique IDs to each object across frames.

 🚀 Features
-Real-time object detection
+Real-time object detection using YOLOv8
-Object tracking with unique IDs
+Object tracking with unique IDs (ByteTrack)
-Optimized for better speed
+Optimized for faster performance
-Lightweight model (YOLOv8n)
+Works on video input

-🛠️ Technologies Used
+🛠️ Tech Stack
 Python
 OpenCV
 YOLOv8 (Ultralytics)

-⚙️ How to Run
+⚙️ How It Works
+Input video is processed frame-by-frame
+YOLOv8 detects objects in each frame
+Tracking algorithm assigns unique IDs
+Objects are tracked continuously across frames

+⚡ Optimization
+Used lightweight model (YOLOv8n) for faster processing Resized frames to improve speed

+▶️ Run the Project
 pip install ultralytics opencv-python python track.py

-📄 Explanation

-The system uses YOLOv8 for object detection and ByteTrack for tracking.
-Each detected object is assigned a unique ID and tracked across frames.
+📌 Future Improvements
+Track specific object (target locking)
+Improve accuracy with custom training
+Real-time webcam tracking

-🔥 Author
+👨‍💻 Author

 Sabari Priyan G